chidubemokeke/Subgraph-Tutorial-Transaction-Receipts/README.md

 In this subgraph, by setting receipt to true in the manifest, we can access the transaction logs to retrieve the saleAmount from a different event parameters and logIndice in the same Transaction.

-We also use transaction receipts to check the type of a transaction.
+We also use transaction receipts to check the type of a transaction and assign an Enum value to it.

 ## What Are Transaction Receipts?